biblequiz/BibleQuiz.com/_pages/history/2012/nationals.md

   * Round 17: Lost to Fort Lauderdale, FL 30 to 135
   * Round 18: Lost to Muskogee, OK 40 to 100
   * Round 19: Lost to Gering, NE 45 to 110
-* **Coaches History**: Quizzed 4 years memorizing three books, receiving 1 NMA, and going to nationals once.
+* **Coach History**: Quizzed 4 years memorizing three books, receiving 1 NMA, and going to nationals once.
 This is his sixth year as a coach, first as head coach and third nationals as a coach.
 * **Quizzer History**:
   * Ceiran: Seventh year quizzing and senior year in Bible Quiz.
 He has memorized 8 books and earned 2 NMA's.
 This is his third appearance at nationals.
   * Sarah: Third year quizzing and senior year in Bible Quiz and her 1st nationals appearance.